MQ2024COMP3310/workshop08-code/README.md

 - pip install flask flask-sqlalchemy flask-login

+(NOTE: If you are using a Mac you may need to use the command pip3 instead of pip to ensure you are installing packages for python3)

 You should have at least the following versions installed:
 - Python             3.9.6
 - Flask              2.2.3